JohnGu9/react-material-components-web/README.md

 }
 ```

-## What's the library for?
+## What is the purpose of the project?

 This library provide react wrapper for Material Design components.
 Both Material Design 2 and 3.
 And the original design is almost intact.

-## What's different between other wrapper libraries?
+## What's different between other libraries?

 Under this library, the mdc's status only follow react status.
 This mean the mdc's status would not change until react status change.
 This library always sync the react status and the mdc status.
 (By default, mdc usually modify the element's status automatically that make the mdc element out of control in react framework)